 I decided to try to quit everything , but the pains were constant and severe in my stomach for years, so I kept up a little bit of pain killers to function.
-After awhile they didn’t work of course and I got on a access medical program to find out why my stomach was so painful, after every test I can think of and cameras up my rear they could not find any actual reason and settled on the fact I was an addict and there was my reason for anything else that could possible happen, and the tests stopped, and it did seem they tried at first to find a reason.
+After a while they didn’t work of course and I got on an access medical program to find out why my stomach was so painful.
+After every test I can think of and cameras up my rear they could not find any actual reason and settled on the fact that I was an addict – there was my reason for anything else that could possibly happen, and the tests stopped!!

 Well I started buying methadone on the street to kill the pain, and it worked, so I bought it on the streets for about a year and finally got on a methadone program.
 On the streets I was taking 100 to 140 a day or sometimes every other day depending on my pains.
 Eventually the pain went away, I settled down and dropped to 85 mgs and my life got excellent, I was happy again, no pains, worked all day (started my own business which is successful for all purposes, which took hard work 10+ hours a day with very few days off ever ,and my life was good for the first time since I was eleven (when my addictions started).

 It has been 6 years on methadone now, and after about 3 good years I decided I was fine and and could start the withdrawal process.
 By the way I had stopped all drugs and drinking and was clean completely since almost the very start of methadone!
 So the first time I tried to stop methadone I dropped in groups of 5 mgs or sometimes 10 mgs a month till I was down to 28 mgs.
 Well all of a sudden severe depression set in I started having stomach problems and after months of that I went back up to 35, even though I wanted more.
 It did help and I was ok mostly again, so from there I dropped slower down to 10 mgs, well that was a struggle and at 10mgs I tried to stop completely.